CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=CUDNN

+Accelerate loading network files.
+Fast Float library is required.

+    $ cmake .. -USE_FAST_PARSER=1

 ## Weights and Book

-You may download the weights file and opening book from my [google drive](https://drive.google.com/drive/folders/1SgPL3Eyhllr6BCDyi_7D8LnOUYxPAAxQ?usp=sharing).The weights size is 15 blocks and 192 filters(around 170MB).The opening book is human-like book.
+You may download the weights file and opening book from my [google drive](https://drive.google.com/drive/folders/1SgPL3Eyhllr6BCDyi_7D8LnOUYxPAAxQ?usp=sharing).The weights size is 15 blocks and 192 filters(around 170MB).The opening book is human-like book trained on profession games.
 Force the Sayuri to play variant opening moves.
 It is just fun for playing.

 ## Engine Arguments